 Unfortunately not all people share the goodwill of the community.
 Someone who envied this woman’s strength and perseverance to create a better life for herself and her son, decided to take advantage of her and sold her a cow that could not produce milk.
 The cow quickly became ill and died, leaving the woman with nothing.
 In that moment, all the hard work to provide for her son was meaningless.
 The community at Atira stepped in, and provided her with another goat.
 And so it begins again.

 Wherever you go in the world you will find people who think they are better than others because of the way they look, act, think and speak.
 Thankfully, alongside them you will also find kind-hearted people like those in Atira.
 People who care for disadvantaged and marginalised communities.
-I praise God for the selfless work of Atira Disability Action Group, and look forward to when I can visit them again, to see more of the good work they are doing.
+I praise God for the selfless work of Atira Disability Support Group and look forward to when I can visit them again, to see more of the good work they are doing.

 by Ella-Sophia Peaple